Unaccounted cash worth crores recovered in raids on industrialist's premises: Sources | Business

 The money was allegedly linked to the dispatch of goods via fake invoices and without e-way bills by a goods transporter, the official said.

-Meanwhile, reports from Kannauj said the sleuths at around 3.00 pm reached the Kannauj residence of Jain along with his two sons Molu and Pratyush and searched Jain’s residence.
+Meanwhile, reports coming from Kannauj said that the sleuths at around 3.00 pm reached the Kannauj residence of Jain along with his two sons Molu and Pratyush, and entered the residence.

+The raids also started a war of words on twitter between the BJP and Samajwadi Party.

+In a tweet in Hindi, the UP unit of the BJP said, ''People of SP, the smell of your sins will not be washed away by the 'perfume of corruption'.
+More than Rs 150 crore of black money has been seized.
+And it is natural for Akhilesh to feel the pain, when action is initiated on the corrupt people.'' ''The entire UP knows that SP means corruption,'' the tweet said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)